-1 described to us but you have a lot more.
-And I take it 2 that you have from time to time come up with a series of 3 recommendations on how things can be improved because 4 you've been working with families, supporting them, 5 speaking to so many, hearing so many stories.
-Is that true 6 that you have put together you've got together in your 7 mind some ideas about how women and girls can be protected 8 in Canada?
-9 MS. GLADYS RADEK: Yes, we do.
-And that's 10 thanks to all the teams of walkers that we had walk 11 throughout the country, up to the Highway of Tears, across 12 the country, and then from Membertou, Nova Scotia all the 13 way to Prince Rupert, B.C.
-14 MS. WENDY VAN TONGEREN: M'hm.
-So I don't 15 know.
-I don't think it would be helpful necessarily to go 16 through all of those here but I wonder I believe that 17 you've already provided something to research; have you 18 you've already provided something to research; have you not?
-18 19 not?
-19 not?
-MS. GLADYS RADEK: Yes.
-19 20 not?
-MS. GLADYS RADEK: Yes.
-MS. WENDY VAN TONGEREN: Yes, okay.
-19 20 21 not?
-MS. GLADYS RADEK: Yes.
-MS. WENDY VAN TONGEREN: Yes, okay.
-MS. GLADYS RADEK: Yes.

-one suggestion and that was to do with Greyhound.
+MS. WENDY VAN TONGEREN: 1 So I don't know.
+2 know that you have the experience that you've already described to us but you have a lot more.
+And I take it 3 that you have from time to time come up with a series of 4 5 recommendations on how things can be improved because you've been working with families, supporting them, 6 7 speaking to so many, hearing so many stories.
+Is that true 8 that you have put together -- you've got together in your mind some ideas about how women and girls can be protected 9 in Canada?
+10 11 MS. NAZIEL RADEK: Yes, we do.
+And that's thanks to all the teams of walkers that we had walk 12 throughout the country, up to the Highway of Tears, across 13 14 the country, and then from Membertou, Nova Scotia all the way to Prince Rupert, B.C.
+15 MS. WENDY VAN TONGEREN: M'hm.
+So I don't 16 17 know.
+I don't think it would be helpful necessarily to go through all of those here but I wonder -- I believe that 18 you've already provided something to research; have you 19 20 not?
+MS. NAZIEL RADEK: 21 Yes.
+22 MS. WENDY VAN TONGEREN: Yes, okay.
+23 MS. NAZIEL RADEK: Yes.
+24 MS. WENDY VAN TONGEREN: So ---25 MS. NAZIEL RADEK: And one of the things that I know that right now from that symposium there was one suggestion and that was to do with Greyhound.

-MS. WENDY VAN TONGEREN: 1 Yes.
+3 MS. WENDY VAN TONGEREN: Yes.

-MS. GLADYS RADEK: And Greyhound service is one bus a day from Prince Rupert to Prince George.
+MS. NAZIEL RADEK: And Greyhound service is one bus a day from Prince Rupert to Prince George.
 And that's it.
 That 734-kilometre stretch we get one bus a day.
 And when it was suggested that we even -- I remember talking about free ride service that they were talking.
 If they see a woman in the middle of the night on the highway it would be good to pick her up and give her a ride for free.
 Well, Greyhound didn't want to do that.

-> MS. WENDY VAN TONGEREN:
+MS. WENDY VAN TONGEREN: M'hm.

-MS. GLADYS RADEK: They want to make money.
+MS. NAZIEL RADEK: They want to make money.
 So that idea was totally quashed.
-And so one of the suggestions that the families came up with was having a shuttlebus service which is, I think, would serve a good purpose for -- especially in the north because when you think about it, we have 237 bands in B.C. alone. got reserves dotted all over those highways.
+And so one of the suggestions that the families came up with was having a shuttlebus service which is, I think, would serve a good purpose for -- especially in the north because when you think about it, we have 237 bands in B.C. alone.
+So we've got reserves dotted all over those highways.
 And a shuttlebus service, you know, sometimes we don't want to travel, like, we don't want to travel all the way down to Vancouver.
 Sometimes we want to go to the next reserve.